EPA moves to give states, tribes more power to protect water

 For now, the Trump-era rule remains in effect.

+“Before the Trump administration got involved, the interpretation had been the more holistic approach,” said Moneen Nasmith, a senior attorney at Earthjustice.
+The environmental group represented three tribes in a lawsuit that challenged the Trump administration’s rollback.

-Thursday’s proposal is the latest move by the Biden administration to tighten water regulations loosened under the Trump administration.
-Former President Donald Trump argued that states were improperly wielding the Clean Water Act to block needed fossil fuel projects.
+Former President Donald Trump had argued that states were improperly wielding the Clean Water Act to block needed fossil fuel projects.

 New York, for example, has used its review authority to deny certain natural gas pipeline projects.
 Washington refused to issue a permit for a coal export terminal in 2017.